Category: History

 If you’ve ever wanted to explore Downtown Tuscaloosa’s rich history, now’s your chance!
-This April, history will come alive every Saturday as Visit Tuscaloosa teams up with Historic Tuscaloosa for an exciting new activity: the Historic Tuscaloosa Downtown Walking Tours.
-This special series is part of the Alabama Tourism Department’s statewide history-focused walking tour program.…
+Each April, history will come alive every Saturday as Visit Tuscaloosa teams up with Historic Tuscaloosa for the Historic Tuscaloosa Downtown Walking Tours.
+This special series is part of the Alabama Tourism Department’s statewide history-focused walking tour program.
+It’s the perfect opportunity…

 Written By: Dr. Clay Nelson, Director of Moundville Archaeological Park The History of Moundville Moundville Archaeological Park is a national treasure and sacred place for multiple nations.
 It is not just a place to learn about the Native American past in Alabama.
 One common question we receive at Moundville is, “What happened to the people…